SamuelFe/ms-excel-funcions/CombineIntoSingleFunction.md

 # CombineIntoSingleFunction

+> Made by me asking a bunch of questions to my friend Copilot.

 This function takes a cell that contains a formula and returns the same formula but expands the inner referenced cells that contains another formulas leaving only the references of cells that contains values.

 This is useful to consctruct a complex formula from multiple